AntoninaNazarova/Class653_Final_project/README.md

 𝒅[𝑷]/𝒅𝒕= 𝒌_𝟐*[𝑨∙𝒄𝒂𝒕∙𝒁]=𝒌_𝟐*(−[𝑷]−[𝒁]+const2)

-The problem: High-fidelity computing of complex catalytic reaction kinetics is time-consuming
+The problem: +++High-fidelity computing of complex catalytic reaction kinetics is time-consuming

 An explicit and explicit integration methods are employed to solve a set of independent ODEs involving substrate-related finite rate equations.
 Computational challenges:
 a) Chemical stiffness (rapidly changed reactivity profile—rapidly depleting moieties, fast-timing reversible reaction steps);